eriklievaart/ws/README.txt

 generate foo

-Invoke ws with a single argument 'generate' to generate metadata for all configured workspaces.
+Invoke ws with 'generate +' to generate metadata for all configured workspaces.

-java -jar ws.jar generate
+java -jar ws.jar generate +